-LLondon, the regal capital city of England, is a city full of diverse culture, liveliness and fun.
-When planning your weekend break, the first thing you’re going to need is somewhere to stay, so have a look at https://www.travelodge.co.uk/hotels/book/london-hotels to find a hotel near where most of your planned activities will be taking place.
-Check out this list of some ideas for a great weekend city break:
+London, the regal capital city of England, is a city full of diverse culture, liveliness, and fun.
+When planning your stay there, check out this list of some ideas for a great weekend city break:

 Visit Westminster Abbey